 This land consistently produces mature whitetails under its current condition.
 There has been no intensive food plot program or engineered habitat system installed — yet the deer are here.

+That tells you something important.
 The natural blend of cover, edge, and surrounding landscape is already functioning at a high level.

 The 417 acres offer a rare and balanced mix of habitat types: